-The issuance of the Boarding Law still leaves many kinds of problems that must be by stakeholders immediately resolved (policymakers) starting from the macro-level government), (local (central messo government), and micro (Islamic boarding school education unit).
+The issuance of the Boarding Law still leaves many kinds of problems that must be immediately resolved by stakeholders (policymakers) starting from the macro-level (central government), messo (local government), and micro (Islamic boarding school education unit).
 This problem arises because until now, there has been no Government Regulation (PP) or Decree of the Minister of Religion (KMA) which translates the contents of the Law related to educational standards at Islamic boarding schools, both Islamic boarding schools in the form of Formal Diniyah Education, or those in the form of formal education.
 Mualah Salafiyah and Mu'allimin.